Customer expectations are higher than ever these days. If they have a problem, customers expect it to be dealt with properly.

 Always, always better to ask than to assume.

-Your focus should be on building relationships with your customers and not just improving your average customer lifetime value.
+Your focus should be on building relationships with your customers and not just improving your bottom line.

 Here are a few tips to get started with building relationships with your customers: